-Founded in 2011, the Osher Lifelong Learning Institute at WMU strives to offer high quality non-credit programs for mature adults in the greater Kalamazoo community who have a passion for learning.
+Founded in 2011, the Osher Lifelong Learning Institute at WMU strives to offer high quality non-credit programs for mature adults in the greater Kalamazoo community.
 This volunteer organization, with support from WMU’s Extended University Programs, works with WMU emeriti, faculty and staff to offer courses and trips year-round.

 OLLI at WMU is proud to have created a community of lifelong learners in Kalamazoo and looks forward to continued growth as it creates more and more diverse learning experiences for its members.